caraya/personal-blog/content/blog/the-future-of-firefox.md

 >
 > Source: [Browser Support](https://designsystem.digital.gov/documentation/developers/#browser-support-2)

-When the article was written (11/30/2023) Firefox usage was hovering around 2.2%.
-The numbers don't appear to have changed when I visited the US analytics website on 12/10/2023 but it may be possible that the data hasn't been updated since the analytics service is transitioning to a new provider.
+When the article was written (10/15/2024) Firefox usage was 1.9% in the last 30-day period.

-But what happens if the support falls under 2% for government websites and the digital service drops support for Firefox?
+What happens if the support falls under 2% for government websites and the digital service drops support for Firefox?

 According to Firefox on the brink: